 Imagine the sound of the train as it rolls through landscapes between the sea and the mountains.
-From the shores of the Baltic Sea to dense forests, from royal castles to villages where time seems to have stood still, make the north-east of Germany your new playground and venture away from the hustle and bustle of the capital with these excursions from Berlin… by train!
+From the shores of the Baltic Sea to dense forests.
+From royal castles to villages where historical significance seems to have made time stand still… Make the north-east of Germany your new playground and venture away from the hustle and bustle of the city with the best day trips from Berlin by train!

-So on your next trip to Berlin, why not plan a walk through the historic centre of Potsdam?
-Or a kayaking adventure on the bucolic canals of Lübbenau?
-Or even discovering unusual, timeless places like the Beelitz Heilstätten.
+So on your next trip to Berlin, why not plan a walk through the market square of Potsdam?
+Or a kayaking adventure on the bucolic canals of Spreewald?
+Or even discovering unusual, timeless places like the Beelitz Heilstätten?

-Dare to leave Berlin behind and discover the most magical things Germany has to offer.
+Dare to leave Berlin behind and discover the most magical things Germany has to offer with these handpicked day trip suggestions.

 Spandauer Altstadt

-Planning an short and easy day trip from Berlin to Spandauer Altstadt
+Planning a regional day trip around Berlin in Spandauer Altstadt

 - Deutsche Bahn train station: Berlin-Spandau